lsst/verify/doc/metric-dev.rst

    am1.checkSpec(measuredValue, 'design')

 The last statement will return ``True`` if the measured value fulfills the 'design' specification.
-If a specification is bandpass dependent, the bandpass needs to be passed to the ``bandpass`` keyword argument of :meth:`~lsst.validate.drp.base.Metric.checkSpec`.
+If a specification is bandpass dependent, the bandpass needs to be passed to the ``bandpass`` keyword argument of :meth:`~lsst.validate.base.Metric.checkSpec`.

 In :doc:`measurement-dev` we describe how to make measurements with the ``validate_drp`` API.

 Accessing Specification Objects of a Metric
 ===========================================

-Since some measurements need to know about the specification levels of a metric, metrics provide a :meth:`~lsst.validate.drp.base.Metric.getSpec` method to resolve and retrieve a specification level.
+Since some measurements need to know about the specification levels of a metric, metrics provide a :meth:`~lsst.validate.base.Metric.getSpec` method to resolve and retrieve a specification level.
 For example:

 .. code-block:: python